webplatform/docs/apis/indexeddb/IDBCursor/advance/index.md

 }}
 |Method_applies_to=apis/indexedDB/IDBCursor
 |Example_object_name=cursor
-|Return_value_name=idbCursor
-|Javascript_data_type=DOM Node
+|Javascript_data_type=void
-|Return_value_description=Returns an IDBRequest Object.
-Instead of creating a new IDBRequest object, this method reuses reuses the request originally created when this cursor was created.
+|Return_value_description=Instead of creating a new IDBRequest object, this method reuses reuses the request originally created when this cursor was created.
 }}
 {{Examples_Section
 |Not_required=No